pedalferrous/analytic-script/README.md

     the tuples then fed into fitnessMap.

 ### hasTravsered:
-  * checks if input cell has been traversed or is invalid choice.
+  * Checks if input cell has been traversed or is invalid choice.
   * `INPUT`:
     * `currentState`: defined above.
     * `coords`: a coordinate tuple of dimension equal to the length of `stack`.